abrish-software/abrish-software/README.md

 - 👋 Hi, I’m @abrish-software
-- 👀 I’m interested in web and mobile app development
+- 👀 I’m interested in backend, web and mobile app development
 - 🌱 I’m currently learning laravel php, react and angular JS frameworks
 - 💞️ I’m looking to collaborate on different projects with other software developers.
 - 📫 you can contact me at my email address if you need me: abrehambekele4@gmail.com